awsdocs/amazon-redshift-management-guide/doc_source/overview.md

 ### Events and notifications<a name="rs-overview-events-and-notifications"></a>

 Amazon Redshift tracks events and retains information about them for a period of several weeks in your AWS account\.
 For each event, Amazon Redshift reports information such as the date the event occurred, a description, the event source \(for example, a cluster, a parameter group, or a snapshot\), and the source ID\.
 You can create Amazon Redshift event notification subscriptions that specify a set of event filters\.
-When an event occurs that matches the filter criteria, Amazon Redshift uses Amazon Simple Notification Service to actively inform you that the event has occurred\.
+When an event occurs that matches the filter criteria, Amazon Redshift uses Amazon Simple Notification Service to inform you that the event has occurred\.
 For more information about events and notifications, see [Amazon Redshift events](working-with-events.md)\.

 ### Performance<a name="rs-overview-performance"></a>